jaydenmilne/jaydenmilne.github.io/about.md

 permalink: /about/
 ---

-A quick technical blog to either explain things that took me too long to figure out and that I can't find in other places, or to shout into the void about things that annoy me.
-This is my blog, I blog what I want here.

-The quality level of this stuff is questionable at best.
+An online hyper text web presence for Jayden Milne.
+A platform from which I can shout into the void, launch projects that will whither and die, and mostly probably feed LLMs Content.

-I make no warranty as to the accuracy, entertainment value, or legality of my advice.
-These are my opinions and not my employer's.
+These are my opinions and not my employers.

 Unless otherwise noted, all code shown in this blog is MIT licensed, and everything else is CC BY-SA 4.0.